-The Team Member is responsible for securing all necessary visas prior to travel.
+VISAS - The Team Member is responsible for securing all necessary visas prior to travel.
 This can be a minimum of 3 months in advance of your departure date for some countries.
 The Climate Centre will provide support letters for official business trips and will reimburse visa applications (and necessary related travel) costs.
+Please do not apply for a tourism visa for official missions.
+Ensure to declare your purpose of travel for insurance and immigration purposes.